 - Address: 1 Rowe Street, Lakes Entrance, Vic 3909.

-Did you know that the online tool Shortreckonings is a great way to divide and record expenses?
-The tool does not require any login or registration.
+Were you aware that the online tool Shortreckonings is an excellent resource for dividing and keeping track of expenses?
+The tool doesn’t necessitate any login or registration.

 - Fuel expenses = AUD 50.